-In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), which increases transparency and comparability among entities by recognizing lease assets and lease liabilities on the statement of financial position and disclosing key information about leasing arrangements in the financial statements of lessees.
-The effective date of ASU 2016-02 was deferred for the Foundation by ASU 2020-05, Revenue from Contracts with Customers (Topic 606) and Leases (Topic 842): Effective Dates for Certain Entities, to fiscal year beginning July 1, 2022.
-Management is currently evaluating the impact of the provisions of these ASUs on its the financial statements.
+New accounting pronouncements - In February 2016, the FASB issued Accounting Standards Update ("ASU") 2016-02, Leases (Topic 842) ("ASU 2016-02"), which increases transparency and comparability among entities by recognizing lease assets and lease liabilities on the statement of financial position and disclosing key information about leasing arrangements in the financial statements of lessees.
+The effective date of ASU 2016-02 was deferred for the Foundation by ASU 2020-05, Revenue from Contracts with Customers (Topic 606) and Leases (Topic 842): Effective Dates for Certain Entities, to fiscal years beginning after December 15, 2021.
+Management is currently evaluating the impact of the provisions of these ASUs on the Foundation's financial statements.

-In September 2020, the FASB issued ASU 2020-07, Not-For-Profit Entities (Topic 958): Presentation and Disclosures by Not-For-Profit Entities for Contributed Nonfinancial Assets, which increases the transparency of contributed nonfinancial assets for not-for-profit organizations through enhancements to presentation and disclosure.
+In September 2020, the FASB issued ASU 2020-07, Not-for-Profit Entities (Topic 958): Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets ("ASU 2020-07"), which increases the transparency of contributed nonfinancial assets for not-for-profit organizations through enhancements to presentation and disclosure.
 The update addresses certain stakeholders' concerns about the lack of transparency about the measurement of contributed nonfinancial assets recognized by not-for-profit organizations, as well as the amount of those contributions used in a not-for-profit organization's programs and other activities.
-ASU 2020-07 is effective for the Foundation for fiscal year beginning July 1, 2022.
-Management is currently evaluating the impact of the provisions of ASU 2020-07 on its financial statements.
+ASU 2020-07 is effective for the Foundation for fiscal years beginning July 1, 2022.
+Management is currently evaluating the impact of the provisions of ASU 2020-07 on the Foundation's financial statements.